johnalison/obsidian-notes/Journal/November/28 November 2024 Thursday.md

 Writing up ... [[OnGrandStrategy]]

 # To Jon and Jamies for Thanksgiving
-- sing clogged Jon pissed
+- sink clogged Jon pissed